GlebBatykov/theater/README.md

   // Create actor system with name 'test_system' var system = ActorSystem('test_system');

-  // Initialize actor system before work with her await system.initialize();
+  // Initialize actor system before work with it await system.initialize();

   // Create top-level actor in actor system with name 'hello_actor' and get ref to it